rscohen/SmartContractsGenerator/README.md

 SimpleToken.sol is the main SmartContract.

-# How to deploy a Smart Contract on Ropsten - With no dependency atm
+# How to deploy a Smart Contract on Ropsten
 ## Install a Node JS

 Firstly we have to install Node and npm :